particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 The API also works for organization products, however the popup menu for selecting the product in this page does not support that.

+#### Function (products)

+If you're calling a function from a back-end server, you'll probably want to use a product bearer token and the product endpoint.

+{{> cloud-api-function productToken="1" productId="1" deviceIdField="1"}}

+#### Variables (product)

+If you're getting a variable from a back-end server, you'll probably want to use a product bearer token and the product endpoint.

+{{> cloud-api-get-variable productToken="1" productId="1" deviceIdField="1"}}

+#### Publish (products)

+The same thing applies for publish, with a few additional constraints.

+If you're publishing events from a back-end server, you'll probably want to use a product bearer token and the product endpoint.

+- Unclaimed product devices cannot receive events, so they will not get an event published this way
+- Customer claimed devices will not receive these events!

+{{> cloud-api-publish productTest="1" eventName="" eventData=""}}

+The product event stream is unidirectional from devices to the cloud, which is why customer claimed devices cannot receive product events.

 ## Organization APIs